-Importantly, as shown in regression table __, the interaction between the race of the tester and the store clerk were not significantly different from zero, indicating that both white and black clerks were similarly more likely to call a manager when interacting with a white tester compared to a black tester.
-Similarly, the interaction between the gender of the tester and the store clerk was not significantly different from zero, suggesting that clerks of both genders similarly treated male testers more preferentially compared to female testers.
-Table 6 shows the probability of seeing a manager conditional on testers’ and clerks’ race and gender characteristics.
-As the table demonstrates, white males had considerably higher chances of speaking with management upon request than any other tester sub-group, regardless of the race or gender of the store clerk.
+Importantly, as shown in regression Table __, the interaction between the race of the tester and the store clerk was not found to be significant, indicating that both white and Black clerks were similarly more likely to call a manager when interacting with a white tester compared to a Black tester.
+Similarly, the interaction between the gender of the tester and the store clerk was not found to be significant, suggesting that clerks of both genders similarly treated male testers more preferentially than they did female testers.
+Table 6 shows the probability of seeing a manager according to clerks’ and testers’ race and gender characteristics.
+As the table demonstrates, white males had considerably higher chances of speaking with management upon request than any other tester subgroup, regardless of the race or gender of the store clerk.

-Table 6.
-Probabilities of Seeing a Manager by Tester and Clerk Race & Gender.
+Table 6 Probabilities of Seeing a Manager by Tester’s and Clerk’s Race & Gender